 Provides information on the transition to NAPLAN Online for NSW schools.

-The national assessment program literacy and numeracy (NAPLAN) tests will change from paper to online assessment by 2020.
-The move to NAPLAN Online will bring new benefits for students and teachers.
+The national assessment program literacy and numeracy (NAPLAN) tests will change from paper to online assessment by 2021 for all Australian schools.
+The move to NAPLAN Online will bring benefits for schools, students and teachers.

 Significant planning, research and trialling has been ongoing since 2012 to support the move to NAPLAN Online.
 Online testing creates new opportunities that are not possible with paper tests.